qingyanyang/qingyanyang/README.md

 ## Hi there, I'm Chelsea 👋
-## I am a new developer, always seeking opportunities to start my career.
+## Actively seeking opportunities to start my career.

 - 🌱 I’m currently learning C# and .NET to prepare for job opportunities in the upcoming new year.

 - 🔭 I’m also actively looking for opportunities to apply my existing knowledge and experience.

 -  My primary tech stack includes:
--  * HTML
+   * HTML
    * CSS
    * JavaScript
    * React